MEET THE TEAM

 Alan Jager – Music Therapy and Office based psychotherapy.

-(Dr) Alan Jager is a forensic psychiatrist of over twenty years experience.
+(Dr) Alan Jager is a forensic psychiatrist of over 25 years experience.

 Tee and Alan have been developing the 68-acre property known as “Piggery Hill” since 2013.
 Just one hour from Melbourne, it is a former piggery that backs onto the Yellingbo Conservation Area, home of Victoria’s emblems, the Leadbeater Possum and Helmeted Honeyeater.
 They fell in love with its scenic beauty and wildlife and the potential of the industrial buildings.Together, they have transformed a former factory farm into an equine centre with horse-safe post and rail fencing, an arena, round yard and stables.
+They have gradually reintroduced native plants and restored waterways.
 In short, a haven for humans and horses.

 Melbourne Equine Therapy on Piggery Hill is a special place, waiting for you to visit.